 “You’re right… but I hope it won’t be too long.
 I can’t stand not knowing what it is that’s bothering her.
 I love her so much.”
 Both Angel and Dean kept silent for a few moments as they thought about the suffering of their parents.

 When they were going to get up after their lunch, a couple of white teenagers bumped into Dean intentionally hitting his tray.
 Then they left the food court looking back at Dean and Angel triumphantly, laughing and pointing fingers at Dean and Angel.
-The contents of his tray were all over the floor.
+The contents of Dean's tray were all over the floor.
 They began to bend down and pick up the pop cans and the paper plates.
 Thinking of his mother and sister coupled with this incident only brought anger.
 Dean was angry towards the white race as he believed that the death of his mother and sister was related to racial discrimination.
 He wanted to chase them and wanted to say something to the white teenagers.
 However, he realized that it was not the time to say anything.
 So he bit his lip.
 He knew it would cause a fight if he tried to confront the teenagers at that moment.
 With all his strength he clinch his fists with rage and looked away.

 “I’m sick and tired of being treated as someone less than them.”
 Dean muttered.

-“I’m less to them just because of my skin color, just because I am oriental.”
+“I’m less to them just because of my skin color, just because I am Asian.”
 He whispered to Angel.
 “I wonder what makes them think they could get away with what they did.
 It makes me so angry if they think they are superior just because they are white.
 I could have broken their necks if I really wanted to – good thing that I learned how to control my anger from my Karate classes.”

 “I agree” said Angel.
 “They are lucky – though I know if they knew you have a black belt in Karate, they would have never approached you that way.”
 Angel spoke with a sympathetic, supportive tone in her voice.